Brett Conway: Professional career

-Conway was selected by the Packers with the anticipation of him replacing the Packers' former stalwart kicker, Chris Jacke.
-However, Conway injured his quadriceps in the process of correcting a kicking mechanics issue.
+Conway was selected by the Green Bay Packers in the 3rd round of the Draft (90th pick overall) with the anticipation of him replacing the Packers' former stalwart kicker, Chris Jacke.
+However, Conway injured his quadriceps in the process of correcting a kicking mechanics issue after missing three field goals in an exhibition game against the New England Patriots.
 The Packers instead went with undrafted free agent Ryan Longwell, when Conway was unable to play.